-- 1. Select Object > Arrow from the Annotation dialog menu bar. - 2.
-Enter object parameters as desired in the Annotation dialog. - 3.
-To draw an arrow, click and hold the left mouse button and drag the cursor in the image to define the length and orientation of the arrow.
+1. Select Object > Arrow from the Annotation dialog menu bar.

+3. To draw an arrow, click and hold the left mouse button and drag the cursor in the image to define the length and orientation of the arrow.
 Release the left mouse button to complete the arrow.
 You can move it by dragging the red diamond handle.
 Right-click to lock the arrow in place.